-WarGames asks what’s the worst that can happen if computers control nuclear weapons – then has a high school hacker find out.
+What’s the worst that can happen if computers control nuclear weapons?
+Teen action movie WarGames has a high school hacker find out.

 What is WarGames about?

 High school student David Lightman (Matthew Broderick) hacks a computer games company so he can play their unreleased titles.
 But when he starts a game of Global Thermonuclear War, he doesn’t realise he’s playing it for real.